 - Water: For a hike like this we take 2 Liters of water per person.

 Finishing Up: Best Spring Hikes In America

-As of now, you should be raring to go on your next adventure on any of the best Spring hikes in America.
-The U.S. is an outdoor playground, one we must keep clean and beautiful.
+As of now, you should be raring to go on your next adventure on any of the best spring hikes in America.
+The United States of America is an outdoor playground, one we must keep clean and beautiful.
 It’s vital to leave no trace while hiking.
 Hike out with all your trash and limit single use plastic bottles.
-If you approach a dehydrated hiker and you can spare some water help them out.
+If you approach a dehydrated hiker, and you can spare some water help them out.
 Treating every hiker out there as friends keeps everyone safe and happy.